Developer Guide

 The list students’ email feature allows the end-user to retrieve a list of students’ emails, which are concatenated with

-.
+a semi-colon ;.
 This allows for quick copying and pasting to e-mail applications, such as Microsoft Outlook, for broadcasting

 message purposes (e.g. newsletter).